casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 **Model Evaluation**

+Key?
+intervals?
+harmonic development?

 *Primer: One note*

 *Primer: Simple major Melody*

 *Primer: Simple minor Melody*

 *Primer: Arpeggiated chord progression*

+*Primer: Bach Cello Suite 4 bars

+## Iteration 2: Mono_rnn based on Magenta´s RNN LSTM Model, complete Lakh dataset (2.1) and style specific dataset (2.2)

+For the second iteration, a sixth primer melody was added.
+This was a simple phrase which would be similar to what would be used by the musical instrument player in the improvisation application context.

+It was a modal melody, e.g. a melody following a single

 ## Data sources